aurorascharff/next15-account-selector/STEPS.md

 - Let's try to fix the accessibility issues.
 Let's try to implement the keyboard navigation correctly.
 It's not up to standard, though.
 - Add snippet for escape key.
 Looks familiar?
 - Add snippet for arrow keys and focus trap, don't complete it.
 Let's not go there.
-- These are just one(two) of the many things we need to implement for a menu.
+- These are just one(two) of the many things we need to implement for a select.
 Don't even get me started on screen reader support, by adding roles and things like aria-expanded and aria-activedescendant, so that the screen reader user even knows that this is a select!
 Again, I'm not an a11y expert!
-- Who has tried to implement some of this stuff correctly?
+- (Who has tried to implement some of this stuff correctly?
 Who has failed?
 I did multiple times as well.
 It's a lot of work to get this right.
-And even if you do, it will be hard to maintain and extend.
+And even if you do, it will be hard to maintain and extend).
 - So.
 We don't want to do this.
 Delete the snippet code.

 ## Replace all divs with Ariakit equivalents and update styles

 - Let's use Ariakit to solve this problem.
 Import ariakit.
 - Ariakit is a React library that provides unstyled, primitive components and hooks for building interactive UIs.
-Provides declarative components that are accessible by default and have all the functionality we need built in, and can compose together.
+Provides declarative components that are accessible by default following WCAG-standard and have all the functionality we need built in, and can compose together.
 - Lets step by step replace all the divs with Ariakit equivalents.
 - Remove "relative" from parent div
 - Provider: Add ariakit Ariakit.SelectProvider between with value={currentAccount?.id}